Project type: Land Use and Forestry

 Moreover, infrastructure is improved.
 One example is the construction of a new water source for the village.
 It replaces the former source which had been destroyed by a flooding during the cyclone Winston.
 The protected rainforest area will be actively managed according to a conservation plan and monitored to ensure that it remains protected in practice.

 The project methodology framework for this programme was developed with European Union and GIZ funds and is managed by a local non-profit organization.
 It received an award for Excellence in Implementing Island Ecosystem Management Principles.
-Money from the CO₂ offsetting is used to compensate the landowners for giving up their rights to log timber.
+The money from contributions to climate protection is used, among other things, to reimburse landowners who waive their right to chop down trees.

 Four tonnes of honey have been produced and sold by the indigenous population thanks to beehive loans.